 First, it eases the struggle small community hospitals face in attracting top quality physicians to their rural location.
 Second, it offers an effective alternative to the frequent transfer of patients to distant tertiary referral hospitals to get the care they need.
-We see the benefits time and again as forward-thinking rural hospitals rely on our telemedicine programs to bridge the staffing gap:
+We see the benefits time and again as forward-thinking hospitals rely on telehealth in rural areas to bridge the staffing gap:

-- They improve quality and consistency of care through 24×7 access to expertise.
+- Improves quality and consistency of care through 24×7 access to expertise.

-- They facilitate education and training for support staff.
+- Facilitates education and training for support staff.

-INTEGRIS Bass Baptist Health Center, a rural hospital in Enid, Okla., was unable to provide specialized care to patients without having to transfer them to Oklahoma City or Tulsa, each 100 miles away.
+A rural hospital in Enid, Okla., was unable to provide specialized care to patients without having to transfer the patients to Oklahoma City or Tulsa, each 100 miles away.
 The facility began looking for a more sophisticated system for treating stroke and other acute neurology patients on-site.
-Through Eagle Hospital Physicians, INTEGRIS Bass implemented Eagle’s teleneurology program.

-Response by patients, physicians, and executive staff has been overwhelmingly positive.
-Duane C. Miller, vice president and CFO of INTEGRIS Bass, became an advocate of telemedicine as a result of a reduction of locum support costs for neurology and reduction in patient transfers.
+The vice president and CFO of the hospital, became an advocate of rural telemedicine as a result of a reduction of locum support costs for neurology and reduction in patient transfers.
 “Conservatively, it is anticipated that access to teleneurology services will provide in excess of a $200,000 reduction in locum support costs annually and additional revenues in excess of $55,000 a year,” he said.

 The care is first-rate and immediate.
-Wherever they are, Eagle teleneurologists can respond within 15 minutes to any patient suffering a stroke or seizure at INTEGRIS Bass, do a diagnosis, prescribe a thrombolytic drug or other medication, and determine the most appropriate level of treatment.
+Wherever they are, Eagle teleneurologists can respond within 15 minutes to any patient suffering a stroke or seizure, do a diagnosis, prescribe a thrombolytic drug or other medication, and determine the most appropriate level of treatment.

 An urgent mission

 A Modern Healthcare article reported that 51 rural hospitals have closed since 2010, with 283 in danger of going under—more than 10 percent of all such facilities.
-As costs go up and the supply of physicians continues to dwindle, telemedicine programs like ours offer a lifeline that more rural hospitals rely on—not only to continue to serve their communities, but also to expand their offerings in a practical, economically viable way.
+As costs go up and the supply of physicians continues to dwindle, telemedicine in rural areas offer a lifeline that hospitals rely on—not only to continue to serve their communities, but also to expand their offerings in a practical, economically viable way.